On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Ensemble Kalman-Bucy Filtering

 with $1\leq i\leq \sfN+1$ and the (particle) sample mean $\widehat{X}_{t}$ and sample covariance $\widehat{P}_{t}$ defined as usual, e.g. see (\ref{fv1-3-2}), and with the observation function sample mean and sample cross-covariance defined as,

-The {\tt EnKF} implementation for nonlinear signal and observation models is thus a natural progression of the ensemble filters in (\ref{EnKF-sampled-diffusions}), with the appropriate nonlinear replacements of the drift and sensor functions, e.g. $A\calX_t^i$ with $a(\calX_t^i)$, etc. Except in the fully deterministic case (\texttt{NF3}), we are not aware of any results that rigorously establish a limiting ($\sfN\rightarrow\infty$) evolution equation, say $\calX_t$.
-We may conjecture that such a limit, $\calX_t$, is the natural analogue of the McKean-Vlasov equations in (\ref{Kalman-Bucy-filter-nonlinear-ref}), but this remains to be proven.
-Similarly, except in case (\texttt{NF3}), the limiting mean and sample covariance equations and their interpretation remains a topic of open investigation.
-For example, in any case, it is clear that the flow of the sample covariance of the particles in (\ref{EnKF-sampled-diffusions-nonlinear}) will not satisfy the type of Riccati diffusion we see under linear models.

-It is worth noting again that in the linear model setting, the {\tt EnKF} algorithms in (\ref{EnKF-sampled-diffusions}) are derived as sampled versions of the McKean-Vlasov equations (\ref{Kalman-Bucy-filter-nonlinear-ref}).
-This is a natural derivation of a particle-type approximation of the optimal Bayes filter (i.e. an ensemble filter).
-This follows because the (conditional) distribution of the state in (\ref{Kalman-Bucy-filter-nonlinear-ref}) is exactly the optimal Bayes filter (which is Gaussian with mean and covariance given by the classical Kalman filter).
-The {\tt EnKF} in that linear setting is shown to be consistent, i.e. with infinite computational power one recovers truly the optimal Bayesian filter.

-In the nonlinear model setting, the {\tt EnKF} algorithms in (\ref{EnKF-sampled-diffusions-nonlinear}) are most naturally derived as heuristic extensions of (\ref{EnKF-sampled-diffusions}) so as to accommodate the nonlinearities in the model.
-For example, swapping $A\calX_t^i$ with $a(\calX_t^i)$ is a type of heuristic extension moving from (\ref{EnKF-sampled-diffusions}) to (\ref{EnKF-sampled-diffusions-nonlinear}); albeit this is a very natural heuristic step also.
-This difference in derivation is exemplified by the fact that, except perhaps in case (\texttt{NF3}), the limiting ($\sfN\rightarrow\infty$) object to which each ensemble member converges has not been rigorously established.
-And it is exemplified further by noting that whatever that limiting object may look like, it is certainly not a diffusion equation with distribution equal to the optimal Bayes filter.
-That is,
+The mean-field limit of these interacting nonlinear conditional particle diffusion systems (\ref{EnKF-sampled-diffusions-nonlinear}) is studied in \cite{deWiljes2018,Lange2020}.
+The (conditional) law of these mean field McKean-Vlasov diffusions may even be given in terms of a Kushner/Fokker-Planck-type partial differential equation, e.g. see \cite{deWiljes2018,Lange2020}.
+However, if the mean-field limit in this nonlinear setting is denoted by, say, $\calX_t$, then it is certainly true that,

 in the nonlinear model setting.
 Said differently, even with infinite computational power, the {\tt EnKF} methods as applied in this nonlinear model setting do not converge to the optimal nonlinear Bayes filter.
-As discussed previously and again later, the {\tt EnKF} in this nonlinear model setting is probably best viewed in practice as a type of (random) sample-based observer or (point-valued) state estimator (and not as an approximation of the optimal Bayesian filter).
+As noted earlier, and again later, the {\tt EnKF} in this nonlinear model setting is probably best viewed in practice as a type of (random) sample-based (point-valued) state estimator or a stochastic observer.
+In general it should not be seen as an approximation of the optimal Bayesian filter.

-We discuss connections and extensions of our results to the nonlinear model setting in a later section (at the end of this review article).
+We discuss connections and extensions of our results to the nonlinear model setting, including different instances of the {\tt EnKF} in these settings, in a later section (at the end of this article).